auth0/docs/articles/quickstart/webapp/java-spring-boot/interactive.md

 ## Configure Spring Security {{{ data-action=code data-code="application.yml#1:16" }}}

 Spring Security makes it easy to configure your application for authentication with OIDC providers such as Auth0.
 In your application's configuration, configure the OAuth2 client and provider.
-The sample below uses an `application.yml` file, though you can also use properties files or any of the other [supported externalization mechanisms](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-external-config).
+The sample to the right shows an `application.yml` file, though you can also use properties files or any of the other [supported externalization mechanisms](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-external-config).

 :::note
 Spring Security will use the `issuer-uri` property value to retrieve all the information necessary to enable login and validation of the ID token at runtime.